hashicorp/terraform-provider-azurerm/website/docs/r/consumption_budget_resource_group.html.markdown

 * `name` - (Required) The name which should be used for this Resource Group Consumption Budget.
 Changing this forces a new Resource Group Consumption Budget to be created.

-* `subscription_id` - (Required) The ID of subscription in which the Resource Group exists.
-Changing this forces a new Resource Group Consumption Budget to be created.

-* `resource_group_id` - (Required) The ID of the Resource Group to create the consumption budget for.
+* `resource_group_id` - (Required) The ID of the Resource Group to create the consumption budget for in the form of /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resourceGroup1.
 Changing this forces a new Resource Group Consumption Budget to be created.

 * `amount` - (Required) The total amount of cost to track with the budget.